colla00/Python-60-Days-of-Coding/README.md

 19. Write a function to calculate the factorial of a number.
 20. Write a function that takes a list of numbers and returns a new list containing only the even numbers.
 21. Create a program to remove a specific element from a set.
+22. Write a program that checks if a key exists in a dictionary.